Every few weeks someone asks the same question: are KAYOU Naruto cards actually worth buying?

 What is the cheapest way to try KAYOU Naruto?

-A single Earth Scroll Series 1 booster pack at $5.49 is the lowest-cost entry.
-If you want to sample multiple series at once, the $12.40 Sampler Bundle is the next step up.
+A single Earth Scroll Series 1 booster pack is the lowest-cost entry point.
+The Naruto Booster Pack Sampler Bundle is the next step if you want to sample multiple series at once.

 Conclusion

-The only real way to know which camp you are in is to try a pack.
-Browse our full KAYOU Naruto collection and start with whatever fits your budget.
+The only real way to know which camp you are in is to try it cheaply.
+Grab a Naruto booster pack and see how you feel when you open it.
+That is the real test.

 Keep Exploring